 Earning rate: How much in cash back or points and miles does the card earn on purchases?
 This can get complex when it comes to bonus categories and earning caps, so we use the federal Bureau of Labor Statistics’ data on average household spending in various categories as a basis for how much the typical household could potentially earn with the card in a year.

 Redemption value: Not all points and miles are worth the same amount — how much value can you get for rewards earned with the card?
-Cash back cards are easy to compare, but when it comes to travel rewards, we use the points valuations from our partner The Points Guy — which covers all the major airline, hotel and bank points and miles — as part of our calculations to determine the redemption return on each credit card and create an apples-to-apples comparison for cash back credit cards.
+Cash back cards are easy to compare, but when it comes to travel rewards, we use the points valuations from frequent-flyer website The Points Guy — which covers all the major airline, hotel and bank points and miles — as part of our calculations to determine the redemption return on each credit card and create an apples-to-apples comparison for cash back credit cards.

 Ease of redemption: How complicated is it to use your rewards?
 If it’s a cash back card, can you apply the money you’ve earned directly to your credit card balance with no minimums?
 If it’s a transferable travel rewards card, how robust is the partner list?
 Does it have any US airline programs as partners?
 And how quickly do the points transfer?

 Interest rate: At CNN Underscored, we don’t recommend ever paying credit card interest.
 That’s because even the lowest credit card interest rate will cost you much more than the rewards you’re earning with the card or travel perks you’re using.
-However, there are rare times when financing a large purchase is necessary and a low introductory interest rate on purchases can be useful.
+However, there are rare times when financing a large purchase is necessary and an introductory interest rate on purchases can be useful.

 Balance transfer offer: Speaking of interest, if you’re already underwater in credit card debt, a credit card with a low-interest balance transfer offer can serve as the first step in digging your way out of debt.
 It’s a feature that’s generally only useful for people who already owe money, but for folks who need it, it can be a lifesaver.
-We consider cards based on both the interest rate and the length of the introductory offer, as well as any fee charged for using the balance transfer option.
+We consider cards based on both the interest rate and the length of the introductory offer as well as any fee charged for using the balance transfer option.